Don’t Believe These Common Tornado Myths

 “The idea that one’s town is “protected” is a combination of wishful thinking, short memory, the rarity of tornadoes” – Tornado Project.

-Before the era of satellite and radar there is no reliable way to know where every tornado touched down.
-What was farmland in 1960 could be the middle of an urban neighborhood in 2013.
+Before the era of satellite and radar there was no reliable way to know where every tornado touched down.
+What was farmland in 1960 could be the middle of an urban neighborhood today.
 Tornadoes can touch down anywhere, just because nobody remembers it happening before doesn’t mean it will not.
-A ridge or a river is not magic.
+Ridges and rivers are not magic.

 MYTH #4: Open the windows!
 Why?
 Air pressure or something.

 Don’t waste your time.
 Stay away from the windows and get underground.
-Hail, debris or wind could turn the glass into dangerous missiles.
+Hail, debris or wind can turn window glass into dangerous missiles.
 Let alone what a twister could do the house.

 “Don’t worry about equalizing the pressure, the roof ripping off and the pickup truck smashing through the front wall will equalize the pressure for you.” –NOAA